pieter2501/NetworkNarcotic/README.md

     variable value as a summary and select the most economical address spaces to achieve connectivity.

-    > auto                          let NetworkNarcotic decide all IP addresses on its own (uses class A private addresses or uses the address space of the environment the variable is applied in)
+    > auto                          let NetworkNarcotic decide all IP addresses on its own
+                                    (first tries DHCP, then the address space of the environment the variable is applied in, lastly the ipclass variable)
     > IP address in CIDR notation   manually pick the address space

 > **router:**